BdR76/datasetmultitool/readme.md

 Interpret, convert and reformat CSV datasets and various text formats.
 For example you can take a dataset and:

-* Convert it to different comma/semi-column or tab separated format
+* Convert it to different comma/semi-colon or tab separated format
-* Update column values between US, European and ISO date formats
+* Update date values to US, European and ISO date formats
 * Replace decimal points or comma's in numeric values
 * Remove thousand separators from number values
 * Rearrange the column order